-QUESTIONS and ANSWERS
+QUESTIONS and ANSWERS 3

 What is a judicial clerkship?
+3

 Why should I clerk?

 I want to practice in Colorado.
-Should I only look for a clerkship in this state e?
+Should I only look for a clerkship in this state?
+4

 Do I have to be in the top 10% of my class and on law review?
+4

 Must I clerk right after law school?
+5

 To what kind of courts should I apply?

 How do I choose a judge?

 What are the procedures for applying for a judicial law clerk position?
+5

 Responding to Judicial Clerkship Offers

 Preparing for a Judicial Clerkship Interview

+·

-IDEAL TIMELINES
+IDEAL TIMELINES 8

 Throughout 1L and 2L Year

-Early Fall Semester of 2L Year
+Early Fall Semester of 2L Year 8

-Fall Semester of 2L Year
+Fall Semester of 2L Year 8

-December through January of 2L Year
+December through January of 2L Year 8

 Spring Break through June of 2L Year

 June through July after 2L Year

-November through January of 3L Year
+November through January of 3L Year 9

-APPLICATION MATERIALS
+APPLICATION MATERIALS 10

-Resumes & Cover Letters
+Resumes & Cover Letters 10

-Letters of Recommendation
+Letters of Recommendation 10

-Writing Samples
+Writing Samples 10

 Transcripts